 This is exactly what building products marketers need to do in a market characterized by heavy competition in one segment, and untapped opportunities in the other.

-This is the first in a Point to Point blog series explaining the importance of engaging this segment now.
-We’ll also explore business concerns of a few of these niche players and share strategies on how to reach the Forgotten market, tied to the perspectives they share.
+Our Forgotten blog series explains the importance of engaging this segment now, exploring the business concerns of a few of these niche players and sharing strategies on how to provide solutions, all tied to the perspectives they share.

 For The Forgotten, it’s all about value — not price.
 About being problem-centric versus product-centric.
 When these builders look for solutions to their problems, you must be found.
 You must be there with the knowledge and expertise they need.